ShKlinkenberg/ShKlinkenberg.github.io/content/post/GR_2019_blog_2.md

 Reading through the transcript, it became clear this was much to long.
 So, based on this I wrote a shortened script that is much more to the point.

 Next up, was creating the graph I want to show in the video.
-Writing some are code, quickly landed me the plot I wanted.
+Writing some R code, quickly landed me the plot I wanted.
 In the next step I followed the [instruction that Peter Farago laid out in the video](https://youtu.be/prnmH3YVrQo) below, and fired up illustrator to import my PDF.
 There, adding layers was easy.
 But getting the right path into the correct layer was a bit of a puzzle.
 Turning paths on and off, showed me which vector element was what.
 Making it easier to identify where everyting needed to go.

 <div style="margin:15px 0 15px 0;">
 <iframe style="width:350px;" src="https://www.youtube.com/embed/prnmH3YVrQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>